Step 8. Specify Network Extension Settings

-The Network Extension step of the wizard is available if at the Replica Resources step you have selected the Use built-in network management capabilities during failover option.
+The Network Extension Appliance step of the wizard is available if at the Replica Resources step you have selected the Use built-in network management capabilities during failover option.
 At this step, you can specify network settings for the network extension appliance that Veeam Cloud Connect will deploy on the provider side.

 Veeam Cloud Connect deploys the network extension appliance: